 Beeswax protects your face skin and provides a firm hold to your beard keeping it in perfect shape.
 Beard butter is, on the other hand, an ingredient that provides extra hydration to your beard.

-Actually, beard shampoo and washing your facial hair go hand in hand with the use of beard balms and oils.
+Actually, washing your facial hair goes hand in hand with the use of beard balms and oils.

-Bear in mind that beard shampoo is not a replacement for a high-quality beard oil or beard balm.
-In fact, beard shampoo should be an addition to your regular beard care routine.
+Bear in mind that a shampoo is not a replacement for a high-quality, all-natural beard oil or a high-quality beard oil or beard balm.
+In fact, it should be an addition to your regular beard care routine.